grpc/proposal/L46-core-tls-credential-API.md

 Hence we propose an API that will meet the following requirements:

 1. Flexible enough to support multiple use cases.
-Users should be able to write their own reloading or authorization logic if the provided ones doesn't fit their needs
+Users should be able to write their own reloading or verification logic if the provided ones doesn't fit their needs
 1. The credentials reloading should be efficient.
 We shall reload only when needed rather than reloading per TLS connection
 1. C core API needs to be simple enough, so that most of existing SSL credentials in wrapped languages can migrate to call this new API